MarioniLab/scTeachingMaterials/droplet/answers.md

 # Quality control on the cells

-It is entirely possible for droplets to contain damaged or dying cells, which need to be removed prior to downstream analysis.
+It is possible for non-empty droplets to contain damaged or dying cells, which need to be removed prior to downstream analysis.
 We compute some QC metrics using `calculateQCMetrics()` and examine their distributions: